 In 2010, Australia granted Ms. Ward its highly coveted Distinguished Talent Visa, allowing her to become a permanent resident and move her Studio to Melbourne.
-As well as providing Meisner training at her own studio, while there she taught Meisner workshops at St. Martin’s Youth Arts Centre, LaTrobe Student Theatre, and The Film and Television Studio International.
-Most recently she opened her new studio in Durham, North Carolina.
+While there, Wendy taught Meisner workshops at St. Martin’s Youth Arts Centre, LaTrobe Student Theatre and The Film and Television Studio International in addition to opening her own theater space in the Footscray Cotton Mills.
+In 2015, Wendy moved her studio to its current location in Durham, North Carolina.